Ana-Niko-byte/zenlist/README.md

 Create a new Heroku app:
 ![New Heroku App](static/images/new-heroku.png)

-You will be asked to pick a name and region for your app before clicking '_Create app_' on the next page.
+You will be asked to pick a name and region for your app before clicking `Create app` on the next page.
 ![New App Options](static/images/new-app-options.png)

 ### Step 2: Connect to GitHub
 Once you've created your app, go to the Deploy tab at the top.
-Note: For demonstration purposes, I created a new app called '_testapp-123_'.
+Note: For demonstration purposes, I created a new app called `testapp-123`.

 Select the middle box with GitHub's logo to connect your Heroku app to a GitHub Repository.